 The ingredients are certified hypoallergenic and safe for most skin types.
 These detergent sheets are free from artificial fragrances and dyes.
 Definitely a sigh of relief if you get asthma attacks and nasal allergies from the slightest of scents.

 Earth Breeze’s cleaning performance is second to none.
 It removed food, grease, and grass stains out of my denim, silk, wool, and cotton swatches.
 Surprisingly, one sheet is enough for even heavily soiled clothes.
 So, it’s definitely an economical option.

 Earth Breeze’s initiative for a better environment and community is commendable.
-Its eco sheets come in zero-waste packaging and have biodegradable ingredients.
+Its eco sheets come in zero-waste packaging and have biodegradable ingredients, making it the best zero waste laundry detergent option.
 The brand donates 10 laundry sheets to charity with every purchase.
 Earth Breeze is also a part of the 1% for the Planet club and gives 1% of their revenue to environmental causes.

 Many laundry brands put “hypoallergenic” on their labels but secretly add chemicals known to activate allergies and cause skin irritation.

 This section is dedicated to walking you through the whole research process that helped me figure out the best hypoallergenic detergents for sensitive skin.